The best cheap Android phones to buy in 2025

 Other products we tested

 Between the tens and sometimes hundreds of devices we extensively test each year, the competition gets real tough, real fast.
-As such, there are many other cheap phones that we have tested but couldn't include here, simply because they didn't make the cut for our top rankings.
+As such, there are several other affordable phones that we have tested but couldn't include here, simply because they didn't make the cut for our top rankings.

 However, some devices still deserve shoutouts.
-These smartphones deserve honorable mentions because they're just that good, but didn't get ranked by us due to one or two small (but important!) reasons.
+These smartphones deserve at least honorable mentions because they're just that good, but didn't get ranked by us due to one or two small (but important!) reasons.

 For example, Xiaomi, Vivo, Honor, and OPPO phones are so good, but very difficult to recommend to North American residents as they don't work on CDMA networks and aren't officially sold in the region.
 This doesn't take away from the fact that these brands still make awesome cheap Android phones!